Violence Against Women Act Bills Introduced in Senate

 On November 13th, the Violence Against Women Reauthorization Act of 2019 (S. 2843) was introduced in the Senate.
 S. 2843, sponsored by Sen. Diane Feinstein and co-sponsored by Maine Senator Angus King, is the VAWA that Maine survivors need.

 - Explicitly clarifies the right of Maine tribes to hold non-native offenders accountable for domestic violence and sexual assault committed on their land.

-- includes stronger mechanisms designed to help prevent DV homicide, which continues to represent 40-50% of Maine’s homicides each year;
+- Includes stronger mechanisms designed to help prevent domestic violence homicide, which continues to represent 40-50% of Maine’s homicides each year.

-- strengthens housing protections for survivors in a time when finding and maintaining safe and affordable housing remains a primary challenge for Maine survivors; and
+- Strengthens housing protections for survivors in a time when finding and maintaining safe and affordable housing remains a primary challenge for Maine survivors.

-The provisions proposed in S. 2843 best reflect the needs of the survivors we serve throughout Maine, and we join our national partners in calling for bipartisan passage of the bill soon as possible.
+The provisions proposed in S. 2843 best reflect the needs of the survivors we serve throughout Maine.
+We join our national partners in calling for bipartisan passage of the bill in the Senate as soon as possible.